GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Related Work

 \section{Related Work}

-Recent LVLMs~\citep{claude4,Gemini2.5flash,o3} have advanced geometric problem solving, especially in plane geometry.
-The prior methods mainly follow two categories: (i) direct generation of answers or reasoning paths from multimodal inputs~\citep{GNS,GeoX,G-LLaVA}, which is limited by intrinsic reasoning capacity; and (ii) tool-augmented reasoning that produces executable code for symbolic computation~\citep{Pi_GPS,GeoCoder,DCM}, offloading difficult steps to external engines.
-However, most methods still handle visual and textual modalities largely separately and lack mechanisms to incorporate auxiliary lines, which restricts performance on tasks requiring such constructions.
-Visual Sketchpad~\citep{Visual_Sketchpad} prompts LVLMs to generate code for auxiliary lines that are rendered into augmented diagrams, but relies on precise code and exact coordinate annotations that are rare in real diagrams.
-In contrast, our approach integrates auxiliary-line construction into a RL framework guided by a cross-modal reward model, decouples construction from the LVLM’s intrinsic reasoning, generalizes across model scales, and removes the need for explicit coordinates, enabling robust auxiliary-line reasoning in solid geometry.
-Details on benchmarks and datasets are provided in Appendix~\ref{app:related_work}.
+Recent LVLMs~\citep{claude4,Gemini2.5flash,o3} have advanced geometric problem solving, particularly in plane geometry.
+Prior work mainly follows two lines: direct generation of answers or reasoning paths from multimodal inputs~\citep{GNS,GeoX,G-LLaVA}, which is constrained by intrinsic reasoning capacity, and tool-augmented reasoning that generates executable code for symbolic computation or geometric operations~\citep{Pi_GPS,GeoCoder,DCM}.
+More recently, a code-driven visual construction paradigm has emerged, where models generate code to construct or modify diagrams during reasoning, as exemplified by Visual Sketchpad~\citep{Visual_Sketchpad}, V-Thinker~\citep{v-thinker}, and CodePlot-CoT~\citep{CodePlot-CoT}.
+While these methods enable interactive visual feedback, they depend on precise code execution and explicit coordinate annotations, and tightly couple auxiliary-line construction with the LVLM's intrinsic reasoning, thereby limiting robustness in solid geometry.
+In contrast, our approach incorporates auxiliary-line construction into an RL framework guided by a cross-modal reward model, decoupling construction quality from intrinsic reasoning, without explicit geometric specifications, enabling robust auxiliary-line reasoning across model scales.